NethermindEth/condor-rs/doc/mainpage-doc.md

 2. Apply an Ajtai commitment to the solutions of the dot product constraints.
 3. Prove the norm requirements on the solution using projections (Modular Johnson-Lindenstrauss Lemma).
 4. Make the proof more compact by aggregating multiple constraints (Aggregation).
 5. Only prove linear combinations of the commitments (Amortization).
+Instead of proving all commitments directly, prove linear combinations of them.
+This recursive amortization process reduces the witness size in each iteration.

 ## Notation